 - On going mental stimulation – cats can provide each other endless mental stimulation as they play and interact differently than humans.
 Cats can get bored easily if they do not have enough stimulation in their environment.
 When you have two cats, they can play and interact with each other, which helps to keep them entertained and engaged.
 This is especially important if you work long hours or travel frequently and cannot always be around to keep your cats entertained.

 - Play and exercise – kittens and cats need plenty of exercise to be healthy and happy cats.
 Two or more cats will enjoy play fighting, playing with toys and chasing each other around the house.
+Cats are more likely to stay active if they have a playmate.
+Two cats will often engage in interactive play, which helps them stay fit and healthy.

 - Companionship – many cats do not like being left alone and desire companionship.
 More than one cat can provide this on-going companionship, comfort, and fills the void when humans leave the house.
 Cats are social animals, and they thrive in the company of other cats.
 When you have two cats, they can keep each other company and provide emotional support to one another.
 This can be especially important if you have a busy lifestyle and cannot always be around to interact with your pets.